barcvk4ba/barcvk4ba.github.io/_pages/repeaters.md

 Why use a WSPR Beacon?
 Behind the curtains the project is starting to discuss ways to analyze the data derived from all the global WSPR Beacons.
 Seems like we can get some BigData Analytics cracks aboard to correlate Solar indices and Ionospheric Key figures with the Beacon Data with the help of Machine Learning algorithms.
 Eventually leading to better HF propagation forecasting.

-Remember it's your hobby so get active and turn your radio on
+Remember it's your hobby so get active and turn your radio on.